Sebastian-Schoof/0xChess/readme.md

     -   the subscriptions would have probably played nicer with phaser
     -   would have lead to less duplications of state in phaser vs preact
 -   having "type safe" sockets might not be worth having an unholy wrapper for client and server sockets
+-   phasers (stateful) object based approach to rendering is not my cup of tea
+    -   turns out, I prefer libraries like raylib, LÖVE 2D, libGDX or MonoGame (maybe even in that order)